mbutz/sonic-pi-midi-live-looper/README.md

 ## Arturia MiniLab mkII Live Looper

 The folder `arturia_live_looper` contains a midi version of the Live Looper that can be triggered using the Arturia MiniLab mkII Midi controller.
+(With the drawback that the MiniLap is not able to receive Midi control messages about the Live Loopers state.)

 ## Setup